itsbasix/festival_schedule_generator_challenge/README.md

 # festival_schedule_generator_challenge
 Festival Schedule Generator Challange solution in cpp.

+Problem definition can be found at [this link](https://werkenbijdemcon.nl/challenge-4-festival-schedule-generator/).
-Two solutions are presented
+Two solutions are presented.

-# # Solution 1 with priority queue (preferred)
+## Solution 1 with priority queue (preferred)

 This solution requires a sorted input.
 While browsing through the vector of shows one can create a priority queue, which size corresponds to the number of the currently planned stages at that moment.